 Which adds up to one thing.
 A responsive website will nearly always be preferable to a separate mobile site.
 If you still have a version of your site with the

 m. prefix, or you’re using browser sniffing to serve up a different theme (maybe via a plugin), you really need to stop it.
 Right now!
-There are hundreds of high quality responsive WordPress themes out there, from the free default themes to our own Upfront theme platform.
+There are hundreds of high quality responsive WordPress themes out there, from the free default themes to premium theme platform.

 How WordPress Has Embraced Mobile